melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 **Expected result :** The results of a search query should partially match the query itself.
 **Test Steps :** Landing page -> Enter query in search field -> Ensure pop up results contain the user's query -> Load more results -> Verify results contain the user's query.

+P.S : Apologies for the many calls to your server during the making of this suite.